payal-ajay/Reinforcement-Learning-for-Signal-Optimization/README.md

 Custom SUMO Environment: The sumo_env.py script provides a custom Gymnasium environment that interfaces with the SUMO simulator via TraCI.
 The observation space is a 16-element array representing vehicle counts in different lanes.
 The action space has 4 discrete actions, corresponding to different traffic light phases.

-Performance Evaluation: The project includes multiple scripts to evaluate the DQN agent's performance.
-It can be compared to a fixed-time baseline using metrics like total waiting time, average waiting time, and total halts.

-Portable Configuration: All simulation settings, including the network topology (.net.xml) and vehicle routes (.rou.xml), are defined in easily modifiable XML files.
+Performance Comparison: The compare.py script automatically evaluates the trained DQN model against a traditional fixed-time traffic controller, highlighting the efficiency improvements achieved by the agent.

+Reusable Components: The project includes various utility scripts for generating the simulation network, evaluating models, and inspecting the environment.

 Getting Started
 Prerequisites

 SUMO: Make sure the SUMO simulator is installed and that the SUMO_HOME environment variable is set to your installation path.

-Python Libraries: The project's dependencies are listed in requirements.txt.
-You can install them with the following command:
+Python Libraries: All required Python dependencies are listed in requirements.txt.
+You can install them with a package manager like

-Bash

-pip install -r requirements.txt
+pip.

 Project Structure
-**src/**:
+src/: This folder contains the main Python scripts for the project.

-train_dqn.py: Script to train a new DQN model.
+train_dqn.py: The script used to train a new DQN model.

 sumo_env.py: The custom Gymnasium environment for the simulation.

-eval.py, eval_dqn.py: Scripts to evaluate the trained DQN model.
+eval.py, eval_dqn.py: Scripts for evaluating the trained DQN model.

-compare.py: Compares the DQN agent's performance against the baseline.
+compare.py: The main script for comparing the DQN agent with the baseline.

 fixed_controller.py, baseline_fixed.py: Implementations of the fixed-time traffic light controller.

 test_traci.py, check_edges.py: Utility scripts for testing the SUMO connection and network.

-**sim_data/**:

-simple_intersection.netccfg: Configuration for generating the road network.

-simple_intersection.nod.xml, simple_intersection.edg.xml: Defines the nodes and edges for the network.
+sim_data/: This folder contains the SUMO network and route files.

-simple_intersection.rou.xml: Defines vehicle types and traffic flow.
+simple_intersection.net.xml, simple_intersection.nod.xml, simple_intersection.edg.xml, simple_intersection.rou.xml: Defines the road network and traffic flows.

-simple_intersection.sumocfg: Main configuration for the simulation run.
+simple_intersection.sumocfg: The main configuration file for the simulation.

-**model/**:
+model/: This folder contains the trained model files.

-dqn_model.pth: The trained PyTorch model.
+dqn_model.pth: The saved PyTorch model.

 dqn_sumo_tls.zip: A compressed file containing the model and other training details, including the system info.

 How to Run
 Run the Comparison:
-The main script to see the project in action is compare.py.
-It runs both the baseline and the DQN model to show the performance difference.
+The main purpose of this project is to compare the intelligent agent with a standard controller.
+You can see the results by running the compare.py script.
+It will automatically run both the baseline and the DQN model, and then print the average waiting times and efficiency improvements.

-Bash

-python compare.py
 Train a New Model:
-To train a new DQN model, run the train_dqn.py script.
-The script will save the trained model to a file named dqn_model.pth.
+If you want to train a new model from scratch, you can run the train_dqn.py script.
+After it finishes, it will save a new model file named dqn_model.pth.

-Bash

-python train_dqn.py
 Individual Simulations:

-To run the fixed-time baseline with a GUI: python fixed_controller.py.

-To evaluate the DQN model with a GUI: python eval.py
+To see the simulation in action, you can run the individual evaluation scripts with the GUI enabled.
+For example, you can run the fixed_controller.py script to see the baseline in action, or eval_dqn.py to see the trained agent in action.